1. Who we are

 2. What this notice covers

 This notice applies to personal data we collect when you visit the Service, when you create an account, when you use the public sponsor search and resources, and when you sign in to view personalised job suggestions.
-It does not apply to third-party websites or services we link to, including GOV.UK, employer career sites and LinkedIn, each of which has its own privacy notice.
+It does not apply to third-party websites or services we link to, including GOV.UK and employer career sites, each of which has its own privacy notice.

 3. The personal data we collect